micahcochran/micahcochran.net/source/resume/index.md

 <a href="/projects/drone/"><img src="/images/resume/ag_drone-250px.webp" class="resume-prj-img"></a>

 * October 2021 to December 2021
 * Led a four person team to build a software that did agricultural drone scanning.
 The software simulated a flight on the screen and also flew a physical drone.
-My team explored the software development process with use cases, state charts, and implementing the software in [Java](/tags/Java/) and JavaFX.
-This was the final project for the <a href="#Select-Coursework">CS&nbsp;520 Software Engineering class</a>.
+The team explored the software development process with use cases, state charts, and implementing the software in [Java](/tags/Java/) and JavaFX.  <abbr title="Object-oriented programming">OOP</abbr> patterns were also incorporated into this project.
+This was the final project for the [CS 520 Software Engineering class](#Select-Coursework).

 ### [recipe-crawler](/projects/recipe-crawler/)
 * June 2021 to present